pinglinh/inflation_calculator/README.md

 6. WAIT
 7. Once finished run `bundle exec rails server`
 8. go to localhost:3000 to view this
 9. type in the price you bought your house at
 10. select 1st of the month only for from and to dates
 11. Select region
 12. click sbumit and this will tell you the estimated inflated price for your house

+TO IMPROVE

+1. Make user only choose month and year as the date always has to be first of the month and this can cause accessibility issues
+2. Add CSS
+3. Add animation
+4. PROBLEM!!!
+Not all regions have the same date range for the index therefore maybe make the user choose the region first and alert them of the date range first before they input the dates.